sweta42/HR-Analytics-Dashboard-Using-Power-BI/README.md

 # HR-Analytics-Dashboard-Using-Power-BI
 This repository contains a Power BI dashboard focused on HR Analytics, created to visualize and monitor key performance indicators (KPIs) related to Human Resource functions.

-# 📊 File Description
+### 📊 File Description
  - Filename: KPI and Dashboarding- HR Analytics - 2025_03_17.pbix

-Tool Used: Microsoft Power BI
+- Tool Used: Microsoft Power BI

-Date Created: March 17, 2025
+- Date Created: March 17, 2025

-Focus Areas:
+- Focus Areas:

-Employee headcount and demographics
+  - Employee headcount and demographics

-Attrition rates
+  - Attrition rates

-Recruitment metrics
+  - Recruitment metrics

-Performance management
+  - Performance management

-Training and development tracking
+  - Training and development tracking

-🧩 Key Features
+### 🧩 Key Features
-Interactive visuals and slicers
+- Interactive visuals and slicers

-Department-level drill-down analysis
+- Department-level drill-down analysis

-Trend analysis over time
+- Trend analysis over time

-Insights into workforce structure and employee movements
+- Insights into workforce structure and employee movements

-🚀 Getting Started
+### 🚀 Getting Started
 To explore the dashboard:

-Download the .pbix file from this repository.
+1. Download the .pbix file from this repository.

-Open it using Power BI Desktop.
+2. Open it using Power BI Desktop.

-Explore various pages and interact with filters/slicers to gain insights.
+3. Explore various pages and interact with filters/slicers to gain insights.

-📁 Repository Structure
+### 📁 Repository Structure
-Copy
-Edit
 📦 KPI-and-Dashboarding-HR-Analytics
  ┣ 📄 KPI and Dashboarding- HR Analytics - 2025_03_17.pbix
  ┗ 📄 README.md

-📌 Requirements
+### 📌 Requirements
 Power BI Desktop (Latest version recommended)

-📬 Feedback
+### 📬 Feedback
 Feel free to open an Issue or submit a Pull Request if you have any suggestions or improvements!